Gun laws in Washington (state)

-As a general rule, a person may legally open-carry without a permit in Washington state in any place it is legal to possess a loaded handgun, as long as it does not manifest "an intent to intimidate another or [warrant] alarm for the safety of other persons."
+As a general rule, a person may legally open carry without a permit in Washington state in any place it is legal to possess a loaded handgun, as long as it does not manifest "an intent to intimidate another or [warrant] alarm for the safety of other persons."
 A properly holstered visible handgun will not generally fall under that clause.
 To open-carry a loaded handgun in a vehicle (e.g, car, bus, etc ...) a person must have a valid concealed pistol license.
 The county sheriff or city police chief shall issue a concealed pistol license to any applicant, age 21 or older, who meets certain requirements, including no felony convictions, no misdemeanor domestic violence convictions, and no outstanding warrants.
-Open carrying of firearms without a permit is not prohibited by state law.

 In Washington, the police may temporarily seize guns from people a judge deems a threat to themselves or others.
 Law enforcement personnel may alert mental health professionals, who can determine if someone is a threat or needs involuntary treatment.
 The police must notify any family or household members who want to know about a gun being returned to the person from whom it was taken away.

 Several new gun control provisions were enacted when I-1639 was approved by the voters in November 2018.
 These include increased background checks, firearm safety training, a waiting period and a 21 years old age minimum before buying semi-automatic rifles, new age limitations on who may purchase or possess certain firearms, including prohibiting some firearm purchases by persons under age 21, and require certain secured firearm storage or trigger-locks, and criminalizing certain firearm storage if it results in unauthorized use.
 Some local counties have adopted Second Amendment sanctuary resolutions in opposition.

+On April 25, 2023, new gun restrictions were passed, including a ban on the sale, distribution, importation, and manufacturing of certain semi-automatic firearms classified as assault weapons.
+Possession of assault weapons already owned by state residents remains legal.
+The state also implemented a ten-day waiting period and a training requirement for firearm purchases.
+Additionally, a new law allows residents to sue gun manufacturers for irresponsible conduct.